eclipse-basyx/basyx-python-sdk/README.md

 ## Features

 * Modelling of AASs as Python objects (according to DotAAS sec.
-4 and 5)
+4)
+* Security extension of the metamodel is currently not implemented (according to DotAAS sec.
+5)
+* Reading and writing of AASX package files (according to DotAAS sec.
+6)
 * (De-)serialization of AAS objects into/from JSON and XML (according to DotAAS sec.
 7)
-* Reading and writing of AASX package files (according to DotAAS sec.
-6)
 * Storing of AAS objects in CouchDB
 * Compliance checking of AAS XML and JSON files